RareSkills/blog/erc20-snapshot/erc20-snapshot.md

 ## Getting hacked

-If someone takes out a flashloan and creates a snapshot in the same transaction, they can artificially inflate their voting power.
+If someone takes out a flash loan and creates a snapshot in the same transaction, they can artificially inflate their voting power.
 If the tokens can be borrowed at a low interest rate, and an attacker knows when the next snapshot will occur, they can borrow tokens leading up to the snapshot to accomplish something similar.
-However, a flashloan will not be a viable way to inflate voting power, since they will need the balance to stay high during a *separate* snapshot transaction.
+However, a flash loan will not be a viable way to inflate voting power, since they will need the balance to stay high during a *separate* snapshot transaction.

 ## Tallying votes